Student Experience

 • Student Government Association

 Loyola's Student Government Association (SGA) consists of student leaders who are elected by their peers to provide further oversight and student involvement of major events on Loyola’s campus.
 SGA members provide a link between the administration and the student body and serve as examples for their peers and underclassmen.
 Furthermore, the Student Government at Loyola Blakefield is responsible for engaging the Blakefield Community in important events like the School Blood Drive, the Fall Food Drive, and the Turkey Bowl Pep Rally.
+Club meeting days vary depending on upcoming events.

 Interested students should contact Mrs. Pipkin.